 This Nursing Innovation Project is based on ideas talked about in The Future of Nursing IOM Report (2010).
 This report calls on nurses to do more than just talk about new ideas for improving health and health care.
 It states that nurses need to be able to turn their ideas into a product that they can hold in their hands.
-Your final Nursing Innovation Project must be showcased at Makerday [TBA] if it is held this semester.
+Your final Nursing Innovation Project must be showcased at Makerday [TBA].